Skip to main content

 Move Lines up or Down

 1. Select the line(s) you want to move.
-Positioning the cursor anywhere within a single line also works perfectly.
+Putting the cursor in a line also works.

-2. Hit Option–Up/Down Arrow (Mac) or ALT–Up/Down Arrow (Windows) to move the line(s) up or down instantly.
+2. Hit Option–Up/Down Arrow (Mac) or ALT–Up/Down Arrow (Windows) to move the line(s) up or down.

 Copy a Line

-Duplicating lines is a common need when creating similar code structures, testing variations, or building repetitive patterns.
-Place the cursor anywhere in a line, then hit Option–Shift–Down Arrow (Mac) or ALT–Shift–Down Arrow (Windows) to copy the line below the current line.
-Use the Up Arrow variant to place the copy above the current line instead.
+Place the cursor anywhere in a line.
+Then hit Option–Shift–Down Arrow (Mac) or ALT–Shift–Down Arrow (Windows) to copy the line below the current line (use Up Arrow to add the copy above the current line).

 Insert a New Line

-Professional developers know that cursor positioning shouldn't interrupt your thought process.
-VS Code allows you to insert new lines above or below the current line without moving the cursor to the end of the line—a subtle but powerful productivity enhancement.
+You can insert a new line above or below the current line without having to move the cursor to the end of the line!

 • Insert a new line below: Cmd–Return (Mac) or CTRL–Enter (Windows)